 - This course introduces the student to a technique for defending their faith, examines contemporary objections to Christian faith, addresses perceived errors in Scripture, and answers objections to the biblical views on sexuality, gender, and holiness.

 The class is held in Classroom One on Friday evenings from 6:30 to 8:00pm, and is open to all.
-We are currently in our Apologetics section of the class.
-The Christian Worldview section will start on September 7th!
+We are currently in our Worldview series, going through The Truth Project until 11/30!